kishon45229/Clipposaurus-Marketing/README.md

 # Clipposaurus Documentation

-This is the official documentation for [Clipposaurus](https://app.clipposaurus.com), a secure, zero-knowledge digital clipboard for sharing text, code, and files.
+This is the official documentation for [Clipposaurus](https://app.clipposaurus.com), a secure, zero-knowledge digital clipboard for sharing text and code,.

 This repository specifically contains the marketing website for Clipposaurus, including the homepage, about us, contact, FAQ, and terms of service pages.

 ## About Clipposaurus

 Clipposaurus is your instant, zero-signup, open-source digital clipboard with true end-to-end encryption.
-Share text, code, and files (up to 50MB total) across any device in seconds by creating a Drop.
+Share text and code across any device in seconds by creating a Drop.
 Your Drop lives for up to 1 hour — then it's automatically and permanently erased.
 We can't see your content, track you, or recover anything later.
 Privacy isn't a feature here — it's the foundation.

 > **Beta Notice:** Clipposaurus is currently in beta testing.
 You may encounter errors, bugs, or temporary service unavailability as we improve the platform.
 Please report any issues you experience.